CarolineYao/SentimentAnalysisProject/README.md

 Or you can have two tabs open and run the two following commands in these seperate tabs,
 * `npm start` -- This will start the React frontend
-* `npm start-app` -- This will start the Flask api
+* `npm start-api` -- This will start the Flask api